forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 <https://doi.org/10.1126/science.aat6030>

 ##### Methods
-* " However, the role of city size and structure in shaping transmission patterns of seasonal influenza is not well understood.
+* "However, the role of city size and structure in shaping transmission patterns of seasonal influenza is not well understood.
 We address this here using 6 years (2002 to 2008) of data on weekly incidence of influenza- like illness (ILI) in 603 three-digit postal (ZIP) codes across the United States, assembled from medical claims data (34)."
 ##### Results
-* "We find that differences in nj among cities persist across years—some cities have consistently more intense epidemics than others, year after year. "
+* "We find that differences in v-j among cities persist across years—some cities have consistently more intense epidemics than others, year after year. " //v-j is defined as the normalized inverse of the Shannon entropy of incidence distribution in  a given city and year // higher v-j means 'peakier' influenza waves
 * "Cities with higher mean intensity tend to be located in the east, have smaller population sizes, and have higher-amplitude seasonal fluctuations in specific humidity."
 (Fig 1 D-F)
 * "Increasing base transmission potential can decrease epidemic intensity in a seasonally forced compartmental epidemic model."
 (Fig 2)
 * Population size and crowding increase the base transmission potential.
 (Fig 3 F,G)